Infraedifice/jesseloudon.github.io/_posts/2020-02-10-Quick Intro to Azure Backup Explorer.markdown

 # What is Azure Backup Explorer?
 - It's currently available for use with Azure Virtual Machines
-- A <b>single pane of glass for monitoring backups</b> for Azure Virtual Machines
+- A <b>single pane of glass for monitoring backups</b> of your Azure Virtual Machines
 - Removes complexity and manpower associated with monitoring backups using Azure Log Analytics Workspaces

 # How do I access it?